flutter/website/src/development/platform-integration/ios/apple-watch.md

 ---
-title: "Adding an Apple Watch extension"
+title: Adding an Apple Watch extension
-description: "Learn how to add an Apple Watch target to a Flutter app."
+description: Learn how to add an Apple Watch target to a Flutter app.
 ---

-While you cannot build an Apple Watch app with Flutter, it is possible to add a native Apple Watch extension to a Flutter app.
+While you cannot build an Apple Watch app with Flutter, you can add a native Apple Watch extension to a Flutter app.

 ## Step 1: Enable bitcode in Xcode